 C) Both the northern and the southern Indian alphabets derive from [the empire.]

-D) Both northern and southern Indian alphabets derives from [the empire.]
+D) Both northern and southern Indian alphabets derive from [the empire.]

 Therefore, if you see a prepositional phrase with a verb, it is in most likelihood an inverted sentence.
 In that case, you need to look for the subject after the verb instead of before to arrive at the correct answer.

 Also, do remember to share with your friends and family if you found this useful.
-And if you have queries like, “Which is the best consultancy to get advice to study abroad”, visit Manya.
+And if you have queries like, “Which is the best consultancy to get advice to study abroad”, visit Manya-The Princeton Review.